 Breakfast has been left out for us and we accept it all, eating some and taking the rest for hill food.
 Mauricio meets us bang on time at 6:30 and we head out from Casa Marisa II.

 It’s light but the sun hasn’t yet crested the crater rim.
-Local guides recommend starting the climb early to avoid ascending in the full heat of the day.
+Our local guides recommended starting the climb early to avoid ascending in the full heat of the day.
 A half hour walk-in along the cobbled road and volcanic cinder tracks later and Mauricio stops.
 “Let’s take a drink” and we all do so.
 Hydration is important.
 Neither of us had noticed the slight path heading perpendicularly from the main track, marked in places by cairns, the way to the summit.

 The Fogo summit cone – a perfectly-shaped volcano – rises 1,100m from the floor of the Caldeira where we’ve stayed the night before.
 Today is clearer than yesterday, the Saharan dust not as prevalent in the air.
 We can see more detail on the slopes even though the sun still isn’t fully up.
 The majority of the cone is of vast slopes of unconsolidated ash.
 It’s important to know exactly where you’re going in ascent and descent and we’re grateful that we don’t have to think about the route.
 We were walking with Mauricio yesterday and today the company is even more relaxed.